Why do place brands fail? The mistakes of the consultant. Part 1

 If you’ve liked this article, please share it by clicking by hitting one of the share buttons below.

-Posted on August 28, 2012, in Archetypes, Brand Management, Brand Strategy, Place branding and tagged brand, city, destination, fail, failure, place branding, success.
+Posted on August 28, 2012, in Brand & Communication Strategy, Change Management, Customer Experience, Depth Psychology, Organizational Development, Place branding, Systems Thinking and tagged brand, city, destination, fail, failure, place branding, success.
 Bookmark the permalink.
-9 Comments.
+10 Comments.